Coronavirus (COVID-19) Updates

 The Poway Neighborhood Emergency Corps is a grassroots volunteer organization focused on helping neighbors prepare for emergencies and communicating between neighbors in times of disasters.
 The group is using their network of volunteers to help their Poway residents through this unprecedented event.
 The powaynec.com website has resources such as early shopping hours for seniors and others considered at risk and lists of drive-through/delivery grocery and pharmacy services.
-Volunteers are mobilizing to bring basic supplies to those in need.
 Visit their website for more information.

 EDCO Trash Collection

 Waste removal has been identified as a critical and essential service and as such, EDCO will continue regularly scheduled collection operations.
-As the impact of the COVID-19 situation is changing daily, please refer back to their website for further updates for any operational changes.
-The Household Hazardous Waste facility remains open at this time (Info here).
+Please refer to their website for updates.
+The Household Hazardous Waste facility is open (Info here).

 San Diego Humane Society

 Due to the impact of COVID-19, San Diego Humane Society has temporarily adjusted some of their services.
 Visit their website or call 619-299-7012.